Paralympic Games: Media coverage

 While the Olympic Games have experienced tremendous growth in global media coverage since the 1984 Summer Paralympics, the Paralympics had been slower to develop a consistent mainstream media presence.
 In June 2023, IPC executives noted that interest in the Paralympics had been improving among broadcasters, citing that it had already reached rights deals for the 2024 Summer Paralympics covering 75% of the world over a year in advance (in comparison to 2020, where many deals were made "last minute"), and that it had been pushing for broader coverage and increased rights fees since broadcasters were starting to "[realize] that [the Paralympics are] actually a great sporting event", and not treat them as a low-effort obligation bundled with their Olympics rights.
 Unlike the Olympics, the IPC holds the digital rights to the Paralympics in some markets, allowing it to promote live coverage and other highlights via its own social media platforms to engage online audiences.

 Television broadcasts of Paralympic Games began in 1976, but this early coverage was confined to tape-delayed broadcasts to one nation or region.
 At the 1992 Summer Paralympics, there were 45 hours of live coverage but it was available only in Europe.
 Other countries broadcast highlight packages during the Games.
 No meaningful improvements in coverage occurred until the 2000 Summer Paralympics in Sydney.

 The 2000 Paralympics represented a significant increase in global media exposure for the Paralympic Games.
 A deal was reached between the Sydney Paralympic Organizing Committee (SPOC) and All Media Sports (AMS) to broadcast the Games internationally.
 Deals were reached with Asian, South American, and European broadcast companies to distribute coverage to as many markets as possible.
 The Games were also webcast for the first time.
 Because of these efforts, the Sydney Paralympics reached a global audience estimated at 300 million people.
-Also significant was the fact that the organizers did not have to pay networks to televise the Games as had been done at the 1992 and 1996 Games.
+Also significant was that the organizers did not have to pay networks to televise the Games as had been done at the 1992 and 1996 Games.